vinayprabhakarx/vinay/.module/GITH_N_GITHUB.md

 28. git log --since=2.day
 - to check what change in 2 days
 - here you can write another time like 1.month, 3.week, 4.year
+29. git showing this massage then use this cmd ---> "Another git process seems to be running in this repository, e.g. an editor opened by 'git commit'.
+Please make sure all processes are terminated then try again.
+If it still fails, a git process may have crashed in this repository earlier: remove the file manually to continue."
+- rm .git/index.lock